Architrave and Skirting Board Cost

 How Much To Fit Skirting Boards And Architraves?

-On average, the cost of hiring a professional carpenter to replace skirting boards and architrave for a medium-size room in the UK is between £150-£200.
+On average, the cost of hiring a professional carpenter to replace skirting boards and architrave for a medium-sized room in the UK is between £150-£200.
 However, it is important to understand the many costs affecting factors that contribute to the total price of your project.

 The scale and complexity of your project will determine the overall expenses for manual labour.
 Of course, the more rooms that require the installation will increase the completion time for the job, thus increasing the cost of labour.